 About

-Prior to this position, I worked as a postdoctoral scholar with Penn State’s Criminal Justice Research Center conducting research with the Pennsylvania Department of Corrections.
-Prior to that, I worked as a research director at the University of Chicago's Crime & Education Lab New York managing a combination of policy evaluations and technical assistance projects for several New York City government agencies.
+I was previously an Assistant Professor of Economics at the U.S. Air Force Academy (USAFA) and Analyst at USAFA’s Office of Labor and Economic Analysis.
+Prior to that I worked as a postdoctoral scholar with Penn State’s Criminal Justice Research Center and the Pennsylvania Department of Corrections, and as a research director with the University of Chicago's Crime & Education Lab in New York City.
 I hold a PhD in economics from the University of Virginia and a BS in economics & political science from the University of Michigan.